Sennheiser IE 100 Pro Review

 In the graph above, the line represents how much volume the earbuds block at each frequency.
 The more decibels it blocks, the quieter external sounds seem.
 Most earbuds without noise canceling do little or nothing to block bass frequencies below 200 Herz and struggle to filter out mid-ranges, letting in nearly every sound below 2,000 Herz.

-As you can hear in the video below, the IE 100 Pro buds don't have this problem.
+As you can hear in the video above, the IE 100 Pro buds don't have this problem.
 They offer impressive noise isolation across the board, though they do quiet high-frequency sounds more than the rest.
 We were pleasantly shocked by its performance, giving us hope that we don't have to always fork over extra cash for fancy technology.

 Battery Life